rnaveensrinivas/DSA/05-Searching-and-Sorting/Exercises.md

 ---

 ### Devise alternative strategies for choosing the pivot value in a quicksort.
 For example, pick the middle item.
 Reimplement the algorithm and then execute it on random data sets.
 Under what criteria does your new strategy perform better or worse than the strategy from this chapter?
+#### Instead of just picking the middle element, we can use median of three, which is way faster than choosing leftmost or rightmost element as pivot.
+Checkout the [code](./quickSort.py).
 ---

 ### Set up a random experiment to test the difference between a sequential search and a binary search on a list of integers.